NIDDK Central Repository Data and Documentation Submission Guidelines

 - Data set variables should have variable and value labels.

-- All data associated with study data collection forms should be provided
+- All data associated with study data collection forms should be provided.

-- Other relevant data, such as Central Biospecimen Laboratory (CBL) data, should be provided
+- Other relevant data, such as Central Biospecimen Laboratory (CBL) data, should be provided.

 - In order to ensure the transferred data are complete and valid, a Central Repository statistician will replicate selected tables from published results.
+Data should be submitted in a timeframe that allows study staff to answer questions that may arise during this process.

 Study Data Collection Forms